Many happy returns: For animation, it’s a year of comebacks in 2024 for familiar faces

 In the second film, The Two Towers (2002), refugees from the Kingdom Of Rohan shelter in the Hornburg, a fortress nestled in the valley named Helm’s Deep, where they will make a stand against the army sent by dark lord Sauron.

-The new film is set 183 years before the events of the original trilogy (2001 to 2003) and sees the King Of Rohan, Helm Hammerhand (voiced by Brian Cox) also relying on the ancient Hornburg for protection after an invading force comes for his people, intent on their destruction.
+The new film is set 183 years before the events of the original trilogy (2001 to 2003) and sees the King Of Rohan, Helm Hammerhand (voiced by Brian Cox), also relying on the ancient Hornburg for protection after an invading force comes for his people, intent on their destruction.

 Gaia Wise voices Hammerhand’s daughter Hera, while Miranda Otto – who played Eowyn the noblewoman warrior in the trilogy – reprises her role, this time as the prequel’s narrator.